Konkokyo: Theology

-While Konkōkyō is hard to define with any one particular theology, Tenchi Kane no Kami is understood to be omnipresent and is essentially the energy that penetrates (and/or manifests) the universe and gives all things a consciousness; a non-omnipotent director of the workings of nature.
-The physical universe is referred to as "Kami’s body" within Konko texts.
+While Konkōkyō is hard to define with any one particular theology, Tenchi Kane no Kami is understood to be omnipresent and is essentially the energy that exists within and is the universe and imbues all things with consciousness, a director of the workings of nature, who interacts with humanity in a spiritual-natural and cooperative/interdependent fashion.
+The physical universe is referred to as "Kami’s body" or go-shintai in Konko texts.

-The relationship between Kami and humanity is a benevolent and interdependent one.
+In Konkōkyō theology, the relationship between Kami and humanity is a benevolent and interdependent one.
 Kami is often seen as a divine ideal parent - offering love, affection, support, protection, and nurturing us through his blessings.
-Konkōkyō teaches that Kami loves all people of the world no matter their race, religion, gender, and so on.
-Although mentioned as 'He' in materials for linguistic convenience, Tenchi Kane no Kami is neither male or female.
+Konkōkyō teaches that Kami loves all people of the world no matter their race, religion, gender, etc. Although mentioned as 'He' in materials for linguistic convenience, Tenchi Kane no Kami is neither male or female.

 The sole interest of Tenchi Kane no Kami is the happiness of individual humans.
-Konkōkyō's ideal is the alleviation of human suffering through two means; firstly, realizing all occurrences and parts of human life are gifts of kami and part of the natural order and maintenance of the universe, and secondly, realizing the identity of the self and the universe as undying and part of Tenchi Kane No Kami.
+Konkōkyō's ideal is the alleviation of human suffering through two means; firstly, realizing all occurrences and parts of human life are gifts of Kami and part of the natural order and maintenance of the universe, and secondly, realizing the identity of the self and the universe as undying and part of Tenchi Kane No Kami.
 Humans are to serve their role in the universe with inner peace, and bring joy to themselves through healthy and natural indulgence.